oladiiposaheed/saheed/README.md

 i.
 Applying data science and data analysis skills to scrap live data from the Nigeria Centre for Disease Control (NCDC) Coronavirus Covid-19.

 ii.
-Exploring the data, perform analysis, create visualizations, and generate insights using python tools like numpy, pandas, matplolib, seaborn e.t.c.
+Exploring the data, perform analysis, create visualizations, and generate insights using python tools like numpy, pandas, matplotlib, seaborn e.t.c.
 ## Data Sources
 The data source is divided into different parts, and combine all the different parts of the data to perform analysis and provide insights.